Vegetable and Barley Soup

 Recipe Notes

-1. Vegetables: In addition to (or to replace) the carrots, butternut squash and spinach in the recipe, other good options are parsnips, celeriac, green beans, pumpkin, sweet potatoes.
+1. Vegetable options: parsnips, celeriac, green beans, pumpkin, sweet potatoes.
 You can also sauté mushrooms or celery with the onions.
 Or add cauliflower or zucchini about 10 minutes before the end of cooking.

-2. Vegetable broth: Good brands for flavorful broth are: Brodo, Zoup, Better Than Bouillon soup base (mixed with water) and Swanson’s Organic Vegetable Broth.
-If you’re not a vegetarian, you can use chicken broth or bouillon cubes instead.
-You can also substitute 4 cups of broth with a 28-ounce can of diced tomatoes if you like.
+2. Good brands of vegetable broth: Based on a taste test by Epicurious, the best brands are: Brodo, Zoup, Better Than Bouillon soup base (mixed with water) and Swanson’s Organic Vegetable Broth.
+If you’re not a vegetarian, you can use chicken broth, bouillon cubes or base.
+You can also substitute 4 cups/1 liter of broth with a 28-ounce/826 ml can of diced tomatoes if you like.

-3. Barley: Instead of pearl barley, you can use hulled barley but the cooking process will take 20-30 minutes longer (or more) to make the barley tender.
+3. Barley options: Instead of pearl barley, you can use hulled barley but the cooking process will take and extra 20-30 minutes (or more) to make the barley tender.
+Replace the barley with farro if you like – it will take only 25-30 minutes to cook.

-4. Beans: Use any cooked beans for this recipe.
-I prefer white beans like white kidney beans or cannellini, but chick peas, pinto beans and red kidney beans would be good too.
+4. Bean options: Use any cooked beans for this recipe.
+I prefer white beans like white kidney beans or cannellini, but chickpeas, pinto beans and red kidney beans would be good too.

 Nutrition values are estimates and will depend on vegetables and beans used.